sandeshbct035-max/Local/README.md

-#This was extracted from ApnaCollege.
+#This is the repo of Python.